TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

         ![Juicy init.](/assets/img/posts/misc/ctf/charming-website/decompile-encrypt-1.jpg){:.w-70}
         {:.center}

         Fortunately, the key is stored in static memory.
 In plain sight.
-This is a true blurse.
+This is very blursed: blessed, because (from a CTF POV) we don't need much work; and cursed, because (from a dev vs. exploiter POV) we don't need much work.

         ![YAS!](/assets/img/posts/misc/ctf/charming-website/encryption-rev-chal-with-hardcoded-key.jpg){:.w-50}
         {:.center}